remotion-dev/remotion/packages/docs/docs/contributing/feature.md

 See the [CONTRIBUTING.md](https://github.com/remotion-dev/remotion/blob/main/CONTRIBUTING.md) file for instructions on how to set up the project.

+## Third party services Remotion uses

+Remotion uses third services for various things, such as icons.

+- [Font Awesome](https://fontawesome.com/) v(?@JonnyBurger) - We use font awesome for icons in the remotion previewer UI.

+If you are implementing a feature that uses one of these services, try accessing the service yourself or reach out if you need help with access.

 ## What's important to us

 - **Planning**: Signal beforehand that you would like to propose the feature by opening an issue and mentioning that you would like to work on it.